tcaspi/Bay-Area-Carnivore-Cognition/README.md

 `Q2-Problem-Solving.Rmd`: this script uses the *brms* package to construct random-slope models to assess within-species and among-species effects of boldness, exploration, and effort on problem-solving success.
 The script also runs a simulation analysis to validate excluding testing location as a random effect from models; generates composite behavioral scores for boldness, exploration, effort from raw observational data; and generates figures and a summary table of model output.

+`Study_Map.Rmd`: the scripts makes a map of puzzle locations in the San Francisco Bay Area.

 ## Model Output

 The output of the models are not stored on GitHub in the `Model_Output` folder, but can be generated on your own device, or are available to download on Dryad Digital Repository (DOI: XXX).
 The `.rds` files that can be downloaded from Dryad are described below.